geneweb/geneweb.github.io/source/binaries/gwd.md

 * Mode "MISC_NOTES_SEARCH": same as "MISC_NOTES", but with a search argument (key is `s`)

-* Mode "MOD_DATA": displays a menu for updating Geneweb's dictionary of names, last names, locations, sources and professions.
+* Mode "MOD_DATA": displays a menu for updating GeneWeb's dictionary of names, last names, locations, sources and professions.

 * Mode "MOD_DATA_OK": requests a data modification.